boots-edu/textbook/source/text/3-dataclass/basic.md

 If we examine the objects we have proposed for our drawing program (points, lines, rectangles, polygons, color) we can see that just about everything has a color.
 The definition for a type that represents color would be useful as then we could group the things that make up a color.
 For our example we want to store a color as three numbers between 0 and 255 representing the red, green, and blue intensities.

-Our class should contain 3 numbers (Red, Green, and Blue).
-We can define our class as described previously, since this contains only the primitive type number.
+Our class should contain 3 numbers (red, green, and blue).
+We can define our class as described previously since this contains only the primitive type number.

 {: .no-run}